-Applications for the Bachelor of Design (Honours) starting in Semester One of the following year are due on 1 October of the preceding year.
-Late applications are still being accepted for this qualification.
-The due date for a Semester Two start is 30 June.
+The due date for a Semester Two start is 15 July.
 However late applications will be considered subject to available spaces.

 Please contact 0800 MASSEY to discuss your options with an Academic Adviser.

 For general entry requirements see Massey University entry requirements.